 It’s always a good idea to get at least three insurance quotes when you shop for car insurance.
 Here are a couple of companies that stand out from the rest.

-USAA car insurance is our top pick for car insurance.
+USAA is our top pick for car insurance.
 However, not everyone can qualify.
 The company offers insurance for military members, veterans, and their spouses and children.

 Why USAA?
 It was the only auto insurance company in our industry-wide review that had the lowest prices and best customer service across the board.
-Here’s what we like about USAA:
+Read our full USAA auto insurance review to learn more about coverage.

 Aside from USAA, we rated Geico auto insurance as the best choice overall.
 Geico has an app with high ratings that makes filing a claim easy.
-As the second largest insurer in the United States, it offers a wide range of coverage options.
+As the second-largest insurer in the United States, it offers a wide range of coverage options.
 If you’re in Connecticut or Pennsylvania, you can also use the DriveEasy app to save on your insurance (Geico will roll out the app to more states in the future).
+To learn more, read our full Geico auto insurance review.

 In our research, Progressive auto insurance also performed well across multiple categories.
 Drivers are generally happy with their experiences with the company and the prices they pay.
 And if you’re into technology, Progressive is the one for you.